 But why exactly is this the case?

-It can be linked to the relatively low wages in the field.
+One reason might be the relatively low wages in the field.
 Das Orange Portal reported that a hairdressing trainee in East Germany will only earn €269 within the first year of their apprenticeship.
-Tipping is, therefore, crucial in helping young employees to make up for their low salary.
+That means tipping is an important part of their salary.

 Tipping the pizza boy